Deception Detection from Linguistic and Physiological Data Streams Using Bimodal Convolutional Neural Networks: INTRODUCTION

 These previous studies relied either on a single modality or on integrated multiple modalities in order to detect deceit using regular classification methods.
 The usage of a single modality might not provide enough information in order to detect deceit.
 On the other hand, the usage of multiple modalities means more information, and accordingly provides improved performance in many cases, reaching approximately 60-70\% accuracy~\cite{Abouelenien:14, Abouelenien:17}.

 This implies that there is still room for improvement, and provides the opportunity to take advantage of the availability of multiple modalities to apply advanced learning techniques.
-Recent studies have shown that convolutional neural networks (CNNs) can improve the state-of-the-art performance on various tasks, including image classification~\cite{Krizhevsky:12}, sentence classification~\cite{Kim:14}, and semantic segmentation~\cite{Li:19}, which most recently inspired researchers' interests in utilizing deep learning into the deception detection problem.
-For instance, ~\newcite{Sun:16} implemented a fake review detection model using CNNs.
+Recent studies have shown that convolutional neural networks (CNNs)~\cite{yao2023improving} can improve the state-of-the-art performance on various tasks, including image analysis~\cite{Chen:20, zeng2024wordepth}, image classification~\cite{Krizhevsky:12, huiling_19}, localization and mapping~\cite{deng2023long, deng2024compact, Deng_2024_CVPR}, natural language processing~\cite{li2024contextualization, zhang2022can}, sentence classification~\cite{Kim:14, wang2023noiserobust}, which most recently inspired researchers' interests in utilizing deep learning into the deception detection problem.
+For instance,~\cite{Sun:16} implemented a fake review detection model using CNNs.
 However, a single modality was used to construct the network.
 An additional concern with the usage of multimodal data is the difficulty of collecting such data compared to a single modality.
 This fact causes the size of multimodal datasets to be limited, which may negatively affect the performance of deep learning methods, which do traditionally use very large datasets for training.

 This paper addresses the problem of deception detection using multimodal neural networks.
 The paper makes three important contributions.
 First, we use neural networks to learn from two separate modalities, namely the linguistic and physiological modalities.
 Second, we construct a fused neural network that learns from both modalities, which to our knowledge has not been attempted before.
 Third, we compare our approach with earlier approaches that used regular machine learning techniques.
 Furthermore, we address the issues that arise using a CNN with a small training dataset by using a simple approach to solve the overfitting and large variance problems, namely using majority voting.
 We additionally devise a new procedure to deal with small datasets, including choosing an appropriate number of parameters as well as fixing the previous trained network weights to form a modality-wise training process.